devopsguytm/image-promotion/README.md

 cluster as a secret (eg. os-prod-cluster).
 Another token muste be generatd for OpenShift TEST cluster, which will be used for promoting the image using skopeo copy tool.

-On OpenShift `PRODUCTION` cluster :
+On OpenShift `production` cluster :
 ```
 oc project prod-env
 token-prod=`oc sa get-token pipeline`
 echo $token-prod
 oc whoami --show-server=true
 ```
-*Note the pipeline service account token and OpenShift PROD cluster login URL
+*Note the pipeline service account token and OpenShift production cluster login URL

-*You will need to edit [task-promote-prod.yaml](pipelines/stage/task-promote-prod.yaml) and update the prodRoute=<route to your OpenShift PRODUCTION cluster> placeholder.
+*You will need to edit [task-promote-prod.yaml](pipelines/stage/task-promote-prod.yaml) and update the prodRoute=<route to your OpenShift production cluster> placeholder.

-On OpenShift `TEST` cluster :
+On OpenShift `test` cluster :
 ```
 oc project ci-env
 oc create secret generic os-prod-cluster --from-literal=token=$token-prod